 - Other losses.

-We may even be able to help you recover punitive damages under Nevada law if an employee intentionally injured you or the park illegally discriminated against you.
+We may even be able to help you recover punitive damages if an employee intentionally injured you or the park illegally discriminated against you.

-- The plaintiff has actual knowledge of the risk involved in a conduct or activity;
+- You have actual knowledge of the risk involved in a conduct or activity;

-- The plaintiff fully appreciates the danger resulting from the risk; and
+- You fully appreciate the danger resulting from the risk; and

 - The High Roller at LINQ;